emicklei/melrose/README.md

 ### Use the tool

-See [documentation](https://emicklei.github.io/melrose/) how to install and use `melrose` for live performance.
+See [documentation](https://emicklei.github.io/melrose/) how to install and use `melrōse` for live performance.

 ### Use the Go Package